 You can create a collage together or work on individual projects to compare and contrast.
 You can have a theme or go abstract.
 You can use stickers to attach other things to the paper or stick to stickers exclusively.
 And though we’re staying away from putting stickers on any walls or furniture, it’s okay to put a couple on people if they’re extra cute.

-While Baby is creating the next great work of sticker art, she will also be developing her fine motor skills by pinching stickers to remove them from their backing and placing them onto paper.
+While Baby is creating the next great work of sticker art, he will also be developing his fine motor skills by pinching stickers to remove them from their backing and placing them onto paper.
 After you’ve finished a collage, you can even do a bonus motor skill activity by drawing around them or playing connect the dots!